Here’s my guide to the must visit attractions in the glamorous 9th arrondissement in Paris.

 Opened in 1987, the museum is housed in the Italianate style Hôtel Scheffer-Renan at the foot of Montmartre Hill.
 It’s hidden down a picturesque cobblestone alley and wrought iron gate.

 The museum’s spokesperson Catherine Sorel, has said, “We’re seeing a whole new population coming to the museum.
 There’s almost a kind of neo-dandyism– it’s fashionable to be interested in the 19th century and these artists.”

 The intimate little museum is widely regarded as one of Paris’ most beautiful and quaint museums.

 With its creaking floors and curios, you can almost imagine yourself in the 19th century.
 If hunger calls, there’s a cafe onsite, Rose’s Bakery.
 It’s a satellite store of the famous bakery on Rue des Martyrs.

-Address: 16 Rue Chaptal, 75009 Paris
+- Address: 16 Rue Chaptal, 75009 Paris

-Hours: Tues-Sun 10:00 am to 6:00 pm, closed Mon
+- Hours: Tues-Sun 10:00 am to 6:00 pm, closed Mon

-Entry: permanent collection is free
+- Entry: permanent collection is free

-10. Rue des Martyrs: Paris’ Foodie Street
+11. Rue des Martyrs: Paris’ Foodie Street

 Speaking of Rue des Martyrs, it’s one of my favorite Parisian streets.
 It’s a half mile of magic in trendy SoPi.
 It stretches from the southern edge of Montmartre towards the city center.